ljw1004/vbspec/vb/expressions.md

         G(Object)
         ```

-        > __Annotation__
-        > When a class declares a method with a paramarray parameter, it is not uncommon to also include some of the expanded forms as regular methods.
+        __Note.__ When a class declares a method with a paramarray parameter, it is not uncommon to also include some of the expanded forms as regular methods.
 By doing so it is possible to avoid the allocation of an array instance that occurs when an expanded form of a method with a paramarray parameter is invoked.

     72. If `M` is defined in a more derived type than `N`, eliminate `N` from the set.
 For example: